IcHiGo-KuRoSaKiI/Graphing/README.md

 ### Complex example

 Below is a larger JSON snippet demonstrating two containers with several components and their connections.
 You can paste this JSON into the import dialog or pass it to the editor via the `diagram` prop.

+Node objects do not need a `type` field; components are assumed by default.

 ```json
 {